StamatisChr/tfe-fdo-podman/README.md

 - Terraform Enterprise FDO license

-- Git installed and configured on your computer
+- Git installed on your computer

 - Terraform installed on your computer